 Continue to 4 of 12 below.

 Large Modern Graphic Flower

 This sketch of a large and modern flower with clean lines can easily become a graphic element on a scrapbook page layout design.
-Printing it on colorful or patterned paper makes for creative element to mix and match on your scrapbook page.
+Printing it on colorful or patterned paper makes for the creative element to mix and match on your scrapbook page.

 Continue to 5 of 12 below.